2.2 Functions as Vectors

 \end{figure}

-In this way, a function is just a vector in infinitely many dimensions.
+In this way, a function is just a single vector in an infinite dimensional space.

 Key Points

-Functions can be thought of as vectors with infinitely many components.
+A function can be thought of as a vector with infinitely many components.

 This allows quantum mechanics do the same things with functions as you can do with vectors.